bibliopolitica/bibliopolitica.org/README.md

     ``` sh
     npm start
     ```
-5. View in browser at http://localhost:8080/
+5. View in browser at http://localhost:8080/ (`ctrl-c` to quit)

+6. Run tests (links & a11y)
+    ```sh
+    npm run test
+    ```

 ## Deployment

-Commits to `main` branch will trigger GitHub action to build, test, and deploy the site to GitHub pages
+Commits to `main` branch will trigger GitHub action to build, test, and deploy the site to GitHub pages with the custom bibliopolitica.org domain via CNAME record